-

 Macaluso Alain/Rodriguez-Vigouroux Hélène, Le principe constitutionnel de non-extradition des citoyens suisses, AJP 2023, S. 990–999.

 Markees Curt, Internationale Rechtshilfe in Strafsachen, Das Bundesgesetz vom 20.
 März 1981 (IRSG), Schweizerische Juristische Kartothek, Karten Nr.
-421a und 422.
+421a und 422, Genf 1982.

-Moreillon Laurent (Hrsg.), Entraide internationale en matière pénale, EIMP - TEJUS - LTEJUS - TEXUS, Commentaire romand, Basel 2004.
+Moreillon Laurent (Hrsg.), Commentaire romand, Entraide internationale en matière pénale, EIMP - TEJUS - LTEJUS - TEXUS, Basel 2004.

 Payer Andrés, Territorialität und grenzüberschreitende Tatbeteiligung, Zürich et al. 2021.